Laxbby992/Minecraft-Tofik-BackDoor/README.md

-EN:
-Tofik BackDoor Plugin Detailed Guide
+EN: Tofik BackDoor Plugin Detailed Guide
-Tofik BackDoor Plugin is a powerful and potentially disruptive Minecraft plugin designed for testing and educational purposes.
+The Tofik BackDoor Plugin is a powerful and potentially disruptive Minecraft plugin designed for testing and educational purposes.
 Use it with caution, especially on live servers, as it includes commands that can significantly affect the gameplay environment.
 Here’s a comprehensive guide on how to use each feature of the plugin:

 Installation
-Download the plugin .jar file from the release section.
+Download the .jar file of the plugin from the releases section.
 Place the .jar file into the plugins folder of your Minecraft server.
 Restart your Minecraft server to load the plugin.
 Commands